Over the past couple years, Krystal Johnson has been offered multiple raises and a promotion in her work in retail. But she's turned every one down.

 At a press conference Tuesday, State Sen. Holly Mitchell, (D-Los Angeles) called the change an "acknowledgment of the work that we've done around minimum wage and not wanting to create a cliff effect where because you finally get to earn a livable wage you lose the critical supports that you need to be successful."

 Minimum wage increases have also stressed some child care providers concerned about being able to pay workers.
-The budget provides reimbursements in the reimbursement rates state preschools and child care centers receive for each child.
+The budget provides increases in the reimbursement rates state preschools and child care centers receive for each child.

 Erin Gabel, deputy director of external and governmental affairs at First 5 California, said this policy change was a top priority for early childhood education advocates.